Hepatitis is swelling and inflammation of the liver.

 Your health care provider will talk to you about treatment options.
 Treatments will vary, depending on the cause of your liver disease.
 You may need to eat a high-calorie diet if you are losing weight.

 There are support groups for people with all types of hepatitis.
 These groups can help you learn about the latest treatments and how to cope with having the disease.

 The outlook for hepatitis will depend on what is causing the liver damage.

 Seek care immediately if you:

-Call your doctor if:
+Call your health care provider if:

-Talk to your doctor about vaccination for hepatitis A and hepatitis B.
+Talk to your provider about having a vaccine to prevent hepatitis A and hepatitis B.

 To reduce your risk of spreading or catching hepatitis A:

 - Always wash your hands well after using the restroom, and when you come in contact with an infected person's blood, stools, or other bodily fluid.

 Subodh K. Lal, MD, gastroenterologist at Gastrointestinal Specialists of Georgia, Austell, GA.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.